minthemiddle/annotate-messages-in-terminal/README.md

 - Shows amount of remaining messages that need to be annotated

 ## Notes

+The CSV needs to have a column called `message` for the content to be labelled.

 The human annotation will be saved to a column called `label_class_human`.
 The column gets created if not present already.